Vogt-koyanagi-harada diseaseH30.8

 EtiopathogenesisThis section has been translated automatically.

 Unknown.
-Discussed are autoimmune reactions after viral infections, where a T-cell-mediated reaction against melanocytes in the skin, eye and inner ear occurs.
+Autoimmune reactions after viral infections are discussed, whereby a T-cell-mediated reaction against melanocytes in the skin, eye and inner ear occurs.
 Tyrosinase and TRP1 are regarded as possible allergens.

 ManifestationThis section has been translated automatically.